shrumit/Western-Timetable-Maker/README.md

 ## Contributing

-1. Fork the repo.

-2. Push changes to the `develop` branch of your fork.

-3. Open a Pull Request to the main repo when ready.
+Fork the repo > Push changes to the `develop` branch of your fork > Open a Pull Request to this repo

 ## License